maiste/maiste.fr/README.md

 ## Personal blog

-This blog is built with the wonderful Rust framework `YOCaml`.
+This blog is built with the wonderful OCaml framework `YOCaml`.

 Feel free to inspire yourself from it!